https://www.ku.com.au/

 Diamond Creek Regional Playspace

-If you're looking for playgrounds in Melbourne that cater to both big and little kids, Diamond Creek Regional Playspace ticks all the right boxes!
+If you're looking for kids' parks in Melbourne that cater to both big and little kids, Diamond Creek Regional Playspace ticks all the right boxes!

 With climbing frames galore, a mega sandpit, digging pits, wooden tunnels, cubby houses, slides, water pumps, and even a parkour station, there's just so much to love about Diamond Creek Regional Playspace!